Citric Acid has a multitude of uses such as a preservative, cosmetic use, cleaning and washing.

-Citric Acid can be found in commercial facial cream and lotions where it acts as an antioxidant, revitalising skin and balancing pH levels.
-Rich in Vitamin C and a powerful antioxidant, it enhances the production of collagen, potentially restoring both skin firmness and elasticity.
+Citric Acid can be found in commercial facial cream and lotions, revitalising skin and balancing pH levels.
+Rich in Vitamin C it enhances the production of collagen, potentially restoring both skin firmness and elasticity.
 It is also a proven skin exfoliator, removing dead skin cells.

 - Improved Cleaning – If you live in an area with hard water, then detergents cannot soap and sud properly.
 The minerals in hard water (usually calcium and magnesium) prevent detergent from soaping up and sudsing properly.
 Citric Acid binds those minerals, resulting in water which is now soft, allowing detergents to do their job.
 Often, when the water is soft less detergent is needed.

 - As a clothes softener – If you usually use a water softener or are in an area with hard water due to mineralisation (high in calcium and magnesium), then Citric Acid can be added to the laundry rinse in place of a commercial water softener.
 The amount to use will vary from situation to situation.
 If you are in an area with hard water more will be needed.
 Also, more is needed for larger washes.
 A bit of experimentation is needed.
 Possibly start with adding a tablespoon and increase the quantity if need be.